oweitman/ioBroker.tvprogram/README.md

 }
 ```

-If you use some extra dialogs with other z-index-setting you can set highet z-index for the tvprogram dialogs.
+If you use some extra dialogs with other z-index-setting you can set higher z-index for the tvprogram dialogs.
 Maybe you have to set a higher number than 300.
 This depends on settings in other dialogs which overlap or hide the tvprogram (broadcast info and channel select) dialogs

 ```css